Alnilam: Observation

 Alnilam is the middle and brightest of the three stars of Orion's Belt.

 It is the 29th-brightest star in the sky (the fourth brightest in Orion) and is a blue supergiant.
 Together with Mintaka and Alnitak, the three stars make up Orion's Belt, known by many names across many ancient cultures.
 Alnilam is the middle star.

 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified, for the spectral class B0Ia.
-Although the spectrum shows variations, particular in the H-alpha absorption lines, this is considered typical for this type of luminous hot supergiant.
+Although the spectrum shows variations, particularly in the H-alpha absorption lines, this is considered typical for this type of luminous hot supergiant.
 It is also one of the 58 stars used in celestial navigation.
 It is at its highest point in the sky around midnight on December 15.

-It is slightly variable from magnitude 1.64 to 1.74, with no clear period, and it is classified as an α Cygni variable.
+It is slightly variable, from magnitude 1.64 to magnitude 1.74, with no clear period, and it is classified as an α Cygni variable.
 Its spectrum also varies, possibly due to unpredictable changes in mass loss from the surface.